Health-Union/dbt-xdb/docs/macros.md

 ### [clone_schema](../macros/clone_schema.sql)
 **xdb.clone_schema** (**schema_one** _string_, **schema_two** _string_, **comment_tag** _string_)

+/* If `comment_tag` isn't specified, it copies all TABLES, VIEWS, SEQUENCES and FUNCTIONS from `schema_one` to `schema_two`.
-/* Copies tables, views, sequences and functions from `schema_one` to `schema_two` if `comment_tag` isn't specified.
-If `comment_tag` argument is specified, it copies only tables and sequences that have `comment` metadata field equal to the passed value of `comment_tag` argument.
+         If `comment_tag` argument is specified, it copies only TABLES, VIEWS, SEQUENCES and FUNCTIONS that have `comment` metadata field equal to the passed value of `comment_tag` argument.

 - schema_one : name of first schema.
 - schema_two : name of second schema.
-- comment_tag : value of `comment` metadata field that indicates either table or sequence for copying.
+- comment_tag : value of `comment` metadata field that indicates object for copying.
 If it's not specified, all objects from `schema_one` will be copied to `schema_two`.

 **Returns**:         nothing to the call point.